 Swedish-origin motorcycle brand Husqvarna showcased an adventure-touring concept bike at the EICMA 2019 show called the Norden 901.
-After getting a warm reception at the motorcycle show in Italy, Husqvarna has announced that the Norden 901 will go into production next year and will be sold as a 2021 model.
-The retro-mod styling of the middle-weight ADV bike appears to share design cues with the brand’s Vitpilen and Svartpilen motorcycles and comes with a rather attractive circular headlamp, simple windscreen, and a rally-inspired silhouette.
-The adventure motorcycle is powered by KTM’s new 890cc engine derived from its LC8c parallel twin, which is set to make its debut in Europe in the KTM 890 Duke.
-Other information on the Husqvarna Norden 901 is scant at the moment but it is expected to arrive with fully-adjustable WP suspension on the front and back.
+After getting a warm reception at the motorcycle show in Italy, Husqvarna announced that the Norden 901 would go into production next year and be sold as a 2021 model.
+The retro-mod styling of the middle-weight ADV bike appears to share design cues with the brand’s Vitpilen and Svartpilen motorcycles.
+It comes with a rather attractive circular headlamp, a simple windscreen, and a rally-inspired silhouette.
+The adventure motorcycle is powered by KTM’s new 890cc engine derived from its LC8c parallel twin, which will make its debut in Europe in the KTM 890 Duke.
+Other information on the Husqvarna Norden 901 is scant at the moment, but it is expected to arrive with fully adjustable WP suspension on the front and back.
 The production variant might make its official debut in the second half of 2020.

 Ducati Panigale V4 Superleggera

-Ducati CEO, Claudio Domenicali, recently announced that a more potent version of the Panigale V4 is in the offing, which confirms the media reports surrounding a range-topping Panigale V4 that will wear the ‘Superleggera’ name.
+Ducati CEO Claudio Domenicali recently announced that a more potent version of the Panigale V4 is in the offing, confirming the media reports surrounding a range-topping Panigale V4 that will wear the ‘Superleggera’ name.
 Limited to only 500 units, the Panigale V4 Superleggera will actually be based on the V4R, which means it will be powered by the 998 cc V4 engine instead of the 1103 cc engine out of the regular Panigale V4.
-According to the European type-approval documents, the range-topping model will have 224hp on tap which is 10hp more than the entry-level Panigale V4.
-And since Superleggera is Italian for ‘super-light’, the high-performance motorcycle will come with carbon fiber fairing and wheels along with a titanium exhaust system that will make it lighter by somewhere near 20 pounds over the regular V4R’s 425lb curb weight.
+According to the European type-approval documents, the range-topping model will have 224hp on tap, 10hp more than the entry-level Panigale V4.
+And since Superleggera is Italian for ‘super-light, the high-performance motorcycle will come with carbon fiber fairing and wheels along with a titanium exhaust system that will make it lighter by somewhere near 20 pounds over the regular V4R’s 425lb curb weight.
 Ducati might unveil the Panigale V4 Superleggera in the middle of 2020.

 Triumph Daytona 765 Moto2

-The Daytona nameplate for Triumph made a comeback this year in the form of a limited edition 765 Moto2 machine.
-As the name suggests, the special edition motorcycle is inspired by the Moto2 race bike and uses the same 765cc engine, which in turn is derived from the engine powering the current Triumph Street Triple line-up.
-The fully-faired supersport also gets a lightweight Moto2-inspired titanium exhaust system by Arrow along with a new gearbox featuring gear ratios optimized for race tracks.
+The Daytona nameplate for Triumph made a comeback this year in a limited edition 765 Moto2 machine.
+As the name suggests, the special edition motorcycle is inspired by the Moto2 race bike and uses the same 765cc engine, which is derived from the engine powering the current Triumph Street Triple line-up.
+The fully-faired supersport also get Arrow’s lightweight Moto2-inspired titanium exhaust system, along with a new gearbox featuring gear ratios optimized for race tracks.
 Other weight-saving measures adopted by Triumph include a full carbon fiber bodywork, lighter chassis and swingarm, and shortened bolts.
-The special edition Daytona also comes fitted with top-spec Brembo Stylema brakes and fully-adjustable suspension by Ohlins.
-Only 1530 units will be built, with 765 units earmarked for the US and Canada while the rest of 765 examples will be dedicated to the other markets.
+The special edition Daytona also comes fitted with top-spec Brembo Stylema brakes and fully adjustable suspension by Ohlins.
+Only 1530 units will be built, with 765 units earmarked for the US and Canada, while the rest of the 765 examples will be dedicated to the other markets.
 The pricing is yet to be announced.

 KTM 890 Duke R

-Austrian motorcycle manufacturer KTM showcased the 890 Duke R at the 2019 EICMA show and it is the lighter and more powerful successor of the hugely successful KTM 790 Duke that was launched two years ago.
+Austrian motorcycle manufacturer KTM showcased the 890 Duke R at the 2019 EICMA show.
+It is the lighter and more powerful successor of the hugely successful KTM 790 Duke launched two years ago.
 Powering the 890 Duke R is an 889cc engine, which has been derived out of the 790cc LC8c parallel-twin and gets bigger bore and stroke sizes.
-While the KTM 790 Duke was dubbed ‘the scalpel’ for its razor-sharp handling and nimbleness, the 890 Duke R takes things one step further by featuring even better performance-focused hardware.
-The bigger sized engine also features bigger valves and a higher compression ratio, which helps it churn out 119 horsepower – 16 more than the 790 Duke.
-While aesthetically it remains pretty much identical to the 790 Duke, the upcoming naked sportsbike gets WP’s latest fully-adjustable Apex suspension and top-shelf Brembo Stylema monoblock brakes.
+The bigger-sized engine also features bigger valves and a higher compression ratio, which helps it churn out 119 horsepower – 16 more than the 790 Duke.
+While the KTM 790 Duke was dubbed ‘the scalpel’ for its razor-sharp handling and nimbleness, the 890 Duke R takes things one step further by featuring even better performance-focused hardware. -While aesthetically, it remains pretty much identical to the 790 Duke, the upcoming naked sports bike gets WP’s latest fully-adjustable Apex suspension and top-shelf Brembo Stylema monoblock brakes.
 The KTM 890 Duke R will go on sale in Europe as a 2020 model, while it will reach the US at the end of 2020 and will be available as a 2021 model.